The number of people permanently working remotely is on the rise.

 Even if you work in a different state than where your employer is located, you will file your personal income taxes to the state where you live (tax people call this your “domicile”).
 You should report all of your income to your home state on a resident tax return.

-For example, if you reside and work in Indiana, but your employer’s geographical location is California, you will report all of your income on your state tax return that you file with Indiana’s Department of Revenue.
+For example, if you reside and work in Indiana, but your employer’s geographical location is New York, you will report all of your income on your state tax return that you file with Indiana’s Department of Revenue.

 The only exception to this would be if your W-2 lists a state other than your state of residence.
 In that case, you would file a non-resident return to the state listed on your W-2 form in addition to a resident return to your home state.
 Don’t worry about being taxed twice.
 Your resident state will give you a dollar-for-dollar tax credit for any income taxes you have to pay to the other state.